Skip to content

 • It creates a cleaner app-tier story for LangServe and Streamlit.

-• It makes the subnet scan feel more realistic: four distinct target hosts instead of three overloaded ones.
+• It makes the subnet scan feel more realistic: five distinct target hosts instead of a couple of overloaded ones.

 • It gives future Ludus and Ansible role boundaries a natural place to land.